SciML/SciMLDocs/docs/src/highlevels/inverse_problems.md

 ## SciMLSensitivity.jl: Local Sensitivity Analysis and Automatic Differentiation Support for Solvers

-SciMLSensitivity.jl is the system for local sensitivity analysis which all other inverse problem methods rely on.
+SciMLSensitivity.jl is the system for local sensitivity, which all other inverse problem methods rely on.
 This package defines the interactions between the equation solvers and automatic differentiation, defining fast overloads for forward and adjoint (reverse) sensitivity analysis for fast gradient and Jacobian calculations with respect to model inputs.
 Its documentation covers how to use direct differentiation of equation solvers in conjunction with tools like Optimization.jl to perform model calibration of ODEs against data, PDE-constrained optimization, nonlinear optimal controls analysis, and much more.
-As a lower level tool, this library is very versatile, feature-rich, and high-performance, giving all of the tools required but not directly providing a higher level interface.
+As a lower level tool, this library is very versatile, feature-rich, and high-performance, giving all the tools required but not directly providing a higher level interface.

 !!! note